ajeetp/AgileSlices/source/mddocs/competency/index.md

     Excellent grasp of concepts.
 Able to deliver value at sustainable development pace.

 !!! warning "Basic"
-    Have broad knowlegde of agile principles and how to apply them.
-Needs some guidance.
+    Have basic knowlegde of agile principles and how to apply them.
+Further exploration recommended.

 !!! danger "Aware"
-    Understand basic concepts.
-Low experience.
-Needs a lot of guidance to be effective.
+    Recommend starting with fundamental concepts of Agile.